-Solid-state storage was a hot topic at the Storage Decisions Conference in Chicago last week, as expert presenters explained its benefits while warning attendees not
+Solid-state storage was a hot topic at the Storage Decisions Conference in Chicago last week, as expert presenters explained its benefits while warning attendees not to go overboard in deploying expensive flash storage arrays.

 Sessions dealing with flash storage were among the most attended, and solid-state was the main topic during a panel discussion that closed the show, as well as in hallway discussions between sessions.